 Average response time

 This is the average time for the engine to process a query.
 You can fix slow queries by optimizing query parameters or the index’s configuration.

 Oldest queued job

-The default values should be sufficient for most applications, so we recommend not changing them.
+You can configure a threshold for each metric.
+However, the default values should be sufficient for most applications, so we recommend not changing them.